Sound Differentiation for Beginning String Orchestra

 - Can be played arco or pizzicato.

-- For unison playing, or like- or mixed-instrument arrangements.
+- Use for unison playing, or with like- or mixed instruments in any combination.

 - Note name reminders are provided in the first pieces.